 If that inventory sits on the metaphorical shelf for too long, then it will eat into your profit margins very fast and put investment dollars at risk – one of the advantages of real estate investing as an asset class, so don’t be that guy.
 Plan your purchases/exit strategy with contingency built in so that you can reduce costs and get sales to happen quickly.

-There is often a best case, typical case, and worst case scenario in anything in business and if you accommodate for all of these in your real estate plans you will be well positioned to make great profits in any area which you operate in.
+There is often a best case, typical case, and worst-case scenario in anything in business and if you accommodate for all of these in your real estate plans you will be well-positioned to make great profits in any area in which you operate in.
 The Alberta market place is an interesting one at the time of this writing full of opportunity, learning, and profits.